hpparvi/PyTransit/README.md

 PyTransit
 =========

 Fast and easy-to-use tools for exoplanet transit light curve modelling with Python.
+This package implements the quadratic Mandel & Agol and the Gimenéz transit models with various optimisations, and offers both a simple interface for model evaluation and a lower-level access for fine-tuning the modelling process.

 ```Python
 from pytransit import MandelAgol